-South American Indians are either Inca or from the Amazon jungle, typically Yanomamo or Kayapo.
+South American Indians are either Inca or from the Amazon jungle, typically Yanomamo or Kayapo (and if they are Yanomamo, they are invariably portrayed as Always Chaotic Evil, even in modern works).
 The "Inca"-like Indians will also include Quechuas and Aymaras - the latter of whom will show up often because they just look so interesting in their old-fashioned bowler hats.

 Everyone in Africa is black.
-The only white people are the Great White Hunter or the Mighty Whitey (or sometimes Afrikaners, who are all racist against blacks).
+The only white people are the Great White Hunter or the Mighty Whitey (or sometimes Afrikanersnote technically Boers — as a matter of fact "Afrikaner" simply means someone whose native language is Afrikaans; there are actually quite a few black and Coloured people who fit this category, who are all racist against blacks).
 All black Africans will be dark black.
 This means they're probably Bantu or from some other Niger-Congo tribe (the tribes from which most American slaves were chosen).
 You'll never see the reddish-brown Pygmies or the yellowish-brown Khoisan (unless you're watching The Gods Must Be Crazy, of course).
 There are no Arabs, Indians, Asians or anyone else.

 Rural Africans are all Masai or Zulu.
 Or from Papua New Guinea.